 Managing a group of creatives takes some creativity itself.
 You may be required to think outside the box in order to optimize your team’s skills while sticking to the budget and timeline, as well as keep your clients happy.
 For instance, with deadlines said to crush creativity, you could offer your team soft target dates to work towards as an alternative.
 Give them parameters to work with instead of enforcing cemented rules.

 Managing projects in the creative industry is a whole other ball game compared to working in technical fields of work.
-On top of the usual organization, diligence, adaptability, and relationship management required, creative project management needs a more inventive approach to ensure your team is efficient and on task, and is maximizing their creativity.
+On top of the usual organization, diligence, adaptability, and relationship management required, creative project management needs a more inventive approach to ensure your team is efficient and on task, and are maximizing their creativity.

 Dinnie and the Zenkit Team